Albert Nijenhuis: Career

 His early work was in the area of differential geometry.
-He developed the Nijenhuis tensor in 1951, during his Ph.D studies at the University of Amsterdam.
+He developed the Nijenhuis tensor in 1951, during his PhD studies at the University of Amsterdam.
 It was also during this time that he explored the properties of the Schouten-Nijenhuis bracket, although his work was not published until 1955.
 In a lecture at the American Mathematical Society Summer Institute in Differential Geometry (1956) in Seattle he was the first to mention deformations of complex structures and their exact relationship to cohomology.

 With Alfred Frölicher, he developed the Frölicher-Nijenhuis bracket (1955).
 Further work in this area with Roger Richardson yielded the Nijenhuis–Richardson bracket (1964).

 Soon thereafter his interests shifted to combinatorics.
 Much of his work was done with Herbert S. Wilf, with whom he published a book in 1975.

 After retiring, his interest in differential geometry was rekindled.
 His last conference presentation and paper were presented when he was nearly 70.